 - What happens if one of us wants out? – People change their minds all the time.
 Can you agree on how the two of you will handle it?

-One more very important thing.
+One more very important thing about business partners.
 If you decide on starting a business with a friend, make sure s/he is self-motivated and really wants to partner with you.
-You should not have to talk him or her into going into business with you.
+You should not have to talk to him or her into going into business with you.

 Elizabeth Holmes was only 19 when she decided to drop out of Stanford to start her own company, Theranos.
 Holmes’ company is now worth $4.5 billion, making her the youngest self-made female billionaires.

-There is no question that starting a business is easier when you are young, but there is no reason older people can’t succeed.
+No question starting a business is easier when you are young, but there is no reason older people can’t succeed.
 According to the Kaufman Foundation, the highest rate of entrepreneurial activity in the past decade has been among those aged 55 to 64.

 In 2013, 35% of new companies have been started by people 50 or older.